Inspiration for 1950s Playsuit

 Front of skirt, turn in 1/2 inch, press and turn another 1/2 inch, press, and sew.

 Waistband: With right side of waistband facing wrong side of skirt, pin & sew to skirt.

 Press open as shown here.
-Press the excess waistband end of the waistband inward for a finished look.
+Press the excess inward for a finished look.